-Novant Health Cancer Center is proud to participate in a worldwide clinical trial called the International Early Lung Cancer Action Program (I-ELCAP).
+Novant Health Cancer Institute is proud to participate in a worldwide clinical trial called the International Early Lung Cancer Action Program (I-ELCAP).

 Who is eligible?